– Financial reporting – Consolidated financial statements – Auditor’s report

 Other Information in the Annual Report

 The Board of Directors is responsible for the other information in the annual report.
-The other information comprises all information included in the annual report, but does not include the consolidated financial statements, the stand-alone financial statements of the Company, the compensation report and our auditor’s reports thereon.
+The other information comprises the information included in the annual report, but does not include the consolidated financial statements, the standalone financial statements of the company, the remuneration report, and our auditor’s reports thereon.

 Our opinion on the consolidated financial statements does not cover the other information in the annual report and we do not express any form of assurance conclusion thereon.

-Responsibility of the Board of Directors for the Consolidated Financial Statements
+Board of Directors’ Responsibilities for the Consolidated Financial Statements

 The Board of Directors is responsible for the preparation of the consolidated financial statements that give a true and fair view in accordance with IFRS and the provisions of Swiss law, and for such internal control as the Board of Directors determines is necessary to enable the preparation of consolidated financial statements that are free from material misstatement, whether due to fraud or error.